-The table below analyses the maturity profile of the Group's and the Company's financial liabilities based on contractual undiscounted cash flows.
+The table below analyses the maturity profile of the Group's and Company's financial liabilities based on contractual undiscounted cash flows.

-Less than 1 year Between 1 and 2 years Between 2 and 5 years
+Less than 1 year \$'000 Between 1 and 2 years \$'000 Between 2 and 5 years \$'000 The Group At 30 June 2008 Trade and other payables 22,641 Borrowings 1,527 43 65 24,168 43 65 At 30 June 2007 Trade and other payables Borrowings 24,322 751 25,073 - 43 43 - 108 108 The Company At 30 June 2008 Trade and other payables 30,441 At 30 June 2007 Trade and other payables 41,344

-\$'000 \$'000 \$'000

-The Group At 30 June 2009

-Trade and other payables 5,763

-Borrowings 43 43 21

-5,806 43 21

-At 30 June 2008 22.641

-Trade and other payables 22,641 - 12 - (5

-Borrowings 1,527 43 65 65

-24,168 43 63

-The Company At 30 June 2009 47.000

-Trade and other payables 45,038 -

-At 30 June 2008 20.444

-Trade and other payables 30,441 - -

-The Group and the Company manage liquidity risk by maintaining sufficient cash to enable them to meet their normal operating commitments.
+The Group and Company manage liquidity risk by maintaining sufficient cash to enable them to meet their normal operating commitments.

-(d) Capital risk
+(d) Capital risk (cont'd)

-The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern and to maintain an optimal capital structure so as to maximize shareholder's value.
-In order to maintain or achieve an optimal capital structure, the Group regularly reviews the Company's capital structure and make adjustments to reflect economic conditions, business strategies and future commitments.
-The Group may adjust the amount of dividend payment, return capital to shareholders, issue new shares, buy back issued shares, obtain new borrowings or sell assets to reduce borrowings.
+The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern and to maintain adequate access to liquidity to mitigate the effect of unforeseen events on cash flows.

+The Group regularly reviews the Company's capital structure and make adjustments to reflect economic conditions, business strategies and future commitments.
+In order to maintain or achieve the Group's planned capital structure, it may adjust the amount of dividend payment, return capital to shareholders, issue new shares, buy back issued shares, obtain new borrowings or sell assets to reduce borrowings.